jaredlcs/HW3-Projects/HW3_1/README.md

 ## Implementation Details

-This project implements PPO **from scratch** without using high-level RL libraries:
+This project implements PPO **from scratch** without using high-level RL libraries.

 ## Requirements